GiR-Zippo/Hypnotoad-Plugin/README.md

-# Hypnotoad Plugin
+# Hypnotoad Plugin - Backup Repo

-BardMusicPlayer & LightAmp can be used in conjunction with the [Hypnotoad](https://github.com/BardMusicPlayer/Hypnotoad-Plugin) dalamud companion plugin for enhanced functionality.
+LightAmp can be used in conjunction with the [Hypnotoad](https://raw.githubusercontent.com/GiR-Zippo/Hypnotoad-Plugin/master/PluginDir/pluginmaster.json) dalamud companion plugin for enhanced functionality.

 * Output lyrics.
 * Chat while playing.